Winbobob/winbobob.github.io/source/_posts/2013-06-01-development-of-adaptive-experiment-teaching-platform.md

 - c#
 ---

-## Abstract
+## Description

-Developed a `ASP.NET`-based platform to help students learn `Object-Oriented Programming`.
-According to the different test results based on `Likert scale`, the platform will adaptively provide different kinds of materials for students.
+Developed a ASP.NET-based padaptive experiment teaching platform to help students learn Object-Oriented Programming.
+According to the different test results based on Likert scale survey, the platform will adaptively provide different kinds of learning materials for students, such as text, images, videos.

 ## Related material